F.A.Q.

 Closed days

-Eldhestar operates riding tours every day of the week, all year round, except for the following days: January 1, December 24 afternoon, December 25, December 26, December 31 afternoon.
+Eldhestar operates riding tours every day of the week, all year round, except for the following days: December 24th afternoon, December 25th, December 26th, December 31st afternoon and January 1st.

 Daylight hours